-An Introduction to Chaplaincy Ministry, Graduate Study Guide by Clinton Caszatt and Required Reading Materials (RRM); Separation of Church and State by David Barton; Professional and Spiritual & Pastoral Care by Stephen Roberts; Outside the Gates by Robert Crick; Essential Chaplain Skill Set by Keith Evans; A Christian Theology of Chaplaincy by John Caperon; The Work of the Chaplain by Naomi Paget and Janet McCormack; Ministry of Presence by Whit Woodard on his or her theology and practice of ministry within a typical ministry environment.
+An Introduction to Chaplaincy Ministry, Graduate Study Guide by Clinton Caszatt and Required Reading Materials (RRM); Separation of Church and State by David Barton; Professional and Spiritual & Pastoral Care by Stephen Roberts; Outside the Gates by Robert Crick; Essential Chaplain Skill Set by Keith Evans; A Christian Theology of Chaplaincy by John Caperon; The Work of the Chaplain by Naomi Paget and Janet McCormack; Ministry of Presence by Whit Woodard

+CHP 6913 Chaplaincy Practicum: Ministries (3 credits)

+This field-based experience provides a supervised learning experience in an actual Christian ministry setting.
+Through a selfdesigned ministry project, the student is given opportunities to apply proper hermeneutical and homiletical principles to preparation and delivery of textual and expository sermons and to reflect on his or her theology and practice of ministry within a typical ministry environment.
 The project must be pre-approved by a Global University mentor and overseen by an approved supervisor.
 The practicum, however, is adaptable enough to be contextualized to the venue and needs of the student.
 The project may be fulfilled in a variety of settings, such as a local church, a parachurch ministry, and military, corrections, health care and mental health facilities.

-CHP6913 Chaplaincy Practicum: Ministries (3 credits)

-This field-based experience provides a supervised learning experience in an actual Christian ministry setting.
-Through a self-designed ministry project, the student is given opportunities to apply proper hermeneutical and homiletical principles to preparation and delivery of textual and expository sermons and to reflect